sitewhere/sitewhere/README.md

 and reconfigured while the rest of the tenant pipeline continues processing.
 Since new events can be allowed to stack up in Kafka, the tenant engine can be stopped, reconfigured, and restarted, then resume where it left off with no data loss.

+## Release Documentation
+More documentation for this "early access" release can be found [here](http://sitewhere.io/docs/en/2.0.EA1/index.html).

 * * * *